josiahg/dotfiles/README.md

 # dotfiles

 Repository to track my dotfiles.

-Currently work on OS X Mojave (10.14)
+These files are in use on OS X Mojave.